 After one year, decide if you like it.
 If you hate being a landlord, sell and move on with your life.
 The variable rate mortgage makes this cheap and easy.

 If you love it, expand to multifamily.
 Keep your single family rental if you want, or sell it and use the equity to buy a multifamily property.
-Now you’re playing a different game with better cash flow and less vacancy risk.
+Now youβre playing a different game with better cash flow and less vacancy risk.

 Scale from there.
 Use the cash flow from multifamily properties to buy more properties or pay down mortgages faster.
 Your investment gets easier as you go because you have multiple income streams protecting you.
+A multi-family mortgage specialist can help you plan each step.

 Your first property will be the hardest.
 But it gets easier.
-And if you follow this path, you’ll build real wealth through real estate without burning out in year one.
+And if you follow this path, youβll build real wealth through real estate without burning out in year one.

 Frequently Asked Questions